 - Other local and governmental entities with oversight of transportation or recreational trails

-Nonprofit 501 (c) organizations are still eligible to apply in the role of Project Advocate provided that they partner with an eligible government agency that is willing to act as the official Project Sponsor.
+Nonprofit 501 (c) organizations are also eligible to apply to be Project Advocates, provided that there is a partnership with an eligible government agency that is willing to act as the official Project Sponsor.
 Nonprofits that apply using this arrangement should clearly articulate the role and responsibilities of the respective parties in the application.